 If you haven’t heard of it, or if you don’t know much about it, Meta Business Manager is a valuable tool if you have more than one ad account, if you need to track separate clients’ ads or pages and create reports for them, or if your company uses Facebook for different services related to your business.

 In this post, you’ll learn everything you need to know about Meta (Facebook) Business Manager and how to use it to generate brand awareness on Meta’s social platforms.

-What is Facebook Business Manager?
+What is Meta Business Manager?

 Essentially, Facebook Business Manager helps your team stay organized and focused while monitoring, creating, and publishing ads, pages, and other business assets on Facebook.

-Facebook Business Manager isn’t tied to your personal account.
-You don’t need a personal Facebook account to use Facebook Business Manager, and Facebook Business Manager only shows you your business assets, including ad accounts, pages related to your business, and advertising or social media analytics.
+Don't worry.
+Your personal Facebook account won’t be visible.
+Facebook Business Manager only shows you your business assets, including ad accounts, pages related to your business, and advertising or social media analytics.
 It doesn’t have a newsfeed and won’t send you notifications from your personal account.

 How to Set Up Facebook Business Manager

 - Go to business.facebook.com and click the 'Create Account' button next to the button that reads 'Log in.'

 - Fill in your business name and email in the pop-up screen, and click 'Submit.'